 In fact, in the summer of 2002, I camped out in the desert right near Fallujah and walked through the center of the city.
 And my recollection of conversations with people in Fallujah was always of a massacre.
-But this was before the Iraq war had officially begun in 2003.
-During the 1991 Gulf War, Allied war planes bombed a crowded marketplace and hit a residential complex and killed some seventy-eight people in Fallujah.
+But this was before the Iraq War had officially begun in 2003.
+During the 1991 Gulf War, Allied warplanes bombed a crowded marketplace and hit a residential complex and killed some 78 people in Fallujah.
 And so, I always thought of that as the Fallujah massacre.

-And eventually the US came in and took Fallujah by force.
+And eventually the U.S. came in and took Fallujah by force.
 They, in fact, took over a primary school called the Leader’s School in April of 2003, and Iraqis began protesting, and that resulted in what Fallujans remember as a massacre.
-About a dozen people were killed, seventy people were injured one night as Fallujans protested.
-And that really sparked a series of conflicts between the people of Fallujah and the US military, in which scores of US soldiers were killed and many Fallujans were killed.
+About a dozen people were killed, 70 people were injured one night as Fallujans protested.
+And that really sparked a series of conflicts between the people of Fallujah and the U.S. military, in which scores of U.S. soldiers were killed and many Fallujans were killed.

 AMY GOODMAN: And so, four — I was about to say soldiers, but they weren’t — four people, military contractors, were killed, brutally dragged through the streets of Fallujah and then hung up.
 Tell us who they were.

 JEREMY SCAHILL: Well, these guys were all Special Forces veterans.
-Scott Helvenston was one of the youngest people ever to serve in the US Navy Seals.
-He became a US Navy Seal trainer and served in the Navy Seals for twelve years and was a world-class athlete.
+Scott Helvenston was one of the youngest people ever to serve in the U.S. Navy SEALs.
+He became a U.S. Navy SEAL trainer and served in the Navy SEALs for 12 years and was a world-class athlete.
 He won, I think, a gold medal and several other medals at international competitions.
-Jerry Zovko also had served in the US Special Forces.
-Mike Teague was a veteran of several US wars, including Afghanistan, and was a highly decorated soldier.
-And Wes Batalona was a US Army Ranger who had served in Somalia.
+Jerry Zovko also had served in the U.S. Special Forces.
+Mike Teague was a veteran of several U.S. wars, including Afghanistan, and was a highly decorated soldier.
+And Wes Batalona was a U.S. Army Ranger who had served in Somalia.
 So these guys were all Special Forces veterans.
 They all considered themselves to be patriotic Americans.

 AMY GOODMAN: And so, they’ve sued.